Stream here A Little Light

 Simon Orton’s latest single, ‘That’s Life‘, is set to drop on October 10, 2025.
 In a bold reimagining of Frank Sinatra’s timeless anthem, the Australian singer-songwriter delivers a jazz-country fusion that’s as unexpected as it is unforgettable.

 That’s Life is a reinvention.
-Stripping away t
+Stripping away the brassy swa

 Simon Orton’s latest single, ‘That’s Life‘, is set to drop on October 10, 2025.
 In a bold reimagining of Frank Sinatra’s timeless anthem, the Australian singer-songwriter delivers a jazz-country fusion that’s as unexpected as it is unforgettable.